 Jane Walker - RECE Teacher & Supervisor

-Our teacher, since 2005, at Mother Goose is Jane Walker (known to students and parents alike as ‘Ms. Jane’).
+Our supervising teacher at Mother Goose is Jane Walker (known to students and parents alike as ‘Ms. Jane’).
 She holds an Honours Degree in Early Childhood Education and Social Work.
-Ms. Jane has acquired extensive childcare experience with over 25 years in a child advocate role, including several years of supervisory experience in a childcare centre.
+Ms. Jane has acquired extensive childcare experience with over 25 years in a child advocate role, including several years of supervisory experience in childcare centres, including Mother Goose since 2005.
 She brings a kind and gentle presence to the preschool and is committed to partnering with parents and children to make their experience the best it can be.

 Ms. Jane says she absolutely loves her job.
 “The children are a joy to be around and together we challenge each other.
 The parents have proven to be a massive resource and their dedication to the program is inspiring.
 The whole Mother Goose community is geared to “family” and is rich in history.
 I am proud to be part of such a caring preschool.”